 Thousands pay their respects to the Rev. Billy Graham

-CHARLOTTE, N.C. – Thousands of people from all walks of life filed slowly past the casket of the Rev. Billy Graham on Monday to pay their final respects to a man who reached millions with his message of salvation thorough Jesus Christ.
+CHARLOTTE, N.C. – Thousands of people from all walks of life filed slowly past the casket of the Rev. Billy Graham on Monday to pay their final respects to a man who reached millions with his message of salvation through Jesus Christ.

 The heavy rain overnight tapered to a light, occasional drizzle around 8 a.m.
 Monday when the doors opened to the boyhood home of the famed evangelist, who died Wednesday at age 99.

-Mourners of all races, young and old, some in suits and some in T-shirts and flip-flops, walked past the parlor where his closed casket lay on a black pedestal.
-They gazed into a room filled with family photos and a cross made of white lilies to see the simple plywood container made by prison inmates.
+Mourners of all races, young and old, some in suits and some in T-shirts and flip-flops, walked through the parlor where his closed casket lay on a black pedestal.
+They walked past family photos and a cross made of white lilies to see the simple plywood container made by prison inmates.
 And at the door for the first few hours was Graham's grandson, Roy, shaking the hand of every person who came to see his grandfather.

 "I just wanted to tell them how much I appreciated the love for my family," Roy Graham said.